Top 7 Instagram Marketing Trends for 2018

 Your Instagram post then appears in the feed like normal, the only difference being the “sponsored” notation at the top and the call-to-action button:

 In 2018, it’s completely normal for brands to have very low organic reach on Facebook, with most brands and small businesses relying on Facebook ads to get their content seen.

 Organic reach on Instagram won’t disappear in 2018, but it will become a lot harder to achieve high engagement without any paid support or strategy.

 In fact, many Instagram influencers are already starting to promote their own posts in an effort to maintain their engagement and stay relevant.

-If you want to stay ahead of the trend in 2018, now is the time to really start learning paid advertising – If your not sure where to start, check out our Instagram Marketing Guide.
+If you want to stay ahead of the trend this year, now is the time to really start learning paid advertising – If your not sure where to start, check out our Instagram Marketing Guide.

 We’ll be bringing you more blog posts about how your organic + paid strategy can work together this year, so make sure you’re subscribed to our Instagram marketing newsletter!